JJ/granada-off/text/graffiti.md

-#The graffiti pneumonia and the street art flu
+# The graffiti pneumonia

 One traveler once wrote about Granada: "It has a massive graffiti problem".
-And it is probably true that you cannot walk a few steps without finding one way of street art or another in Granada.
+And it is probably true that you cannot walk a few steps without finding one way of street art or another in Granada; Granada does have the graffiti pneumonia and the street art flu.
+Is that a bad thing?
 Street art is not concentrated in a few blocks, or even a neighborhood.
 It is all over the place, it is evident and, well, it is in occasions a nuisance, so that is what the anonymous traveler called a *problem*.
 But